Inna Lisnyanskaya: 1987

-All restrictions were lifted in 1987 and her poetry was published in many Soviet magazines.
+All restrictions were lifted in 1987, and her poetry was published in many Soviet magazines.
 She became a major Soviet poet, her first Russian book of poetry, Poems, was printed in 1991, and she was awarded with the Solzhenitsyn Prize and Russia's Poet Prize.

 Without You

-A collection of her poetry Without You was dedicated to her friend, co-worker, and husband, Semyon Lipkin, when Galina Lisnyanskaya lost him in 2004.
+A collection of her poetry, Without You was dedicated to her friend, co-worker, and husband, Semyon Lipkin, when Lisnyanskaya lost him in 2004.
 American writer Ronald Meyer, who often visited her in the village of Peredelkino and became friends, said the book was a talented, remarkable work.

 Russian PEN

-Inna Lisnyanskaya was also one of the organizers of the Russian Pen Center.
+Lisnyanskaya was also one of the organizers of the Russian Pen Center.

 Without Semyon Lipkin

-Inna Lisnyanskaya died in 2014 in Haifa, Israel.
+Lisnyanskaya died in 2014 in Haifa, Israel.

 Poetry

-Joseph Brodsky, a Russian poet, Nobel laureate, said once in an interview for the magazine 'Russian Thought' that he was significantly touched by poetry written by Inna Lisnyanskaya and Semyon Lipkin.
+Joseph Brodsky, a Russian poet and Nobel laureate, said once in an interview for the magazine 'Russian Thought' that he was significantly touched by poetry written by Lisnyanskaya and Semyon Lipkin.

-Inna Lisnyanskaya's poetry was once called by poet Elaine Feinstein as an echo of tradition of Anna Akhmatova's great poetry and a transcendence of particular language:
+Lisnyanskaya's poetry was once called by poet Elaine Feinstein as an echo of the tradition of Anna Akhmatova's great poetry and a transcendence of particular language: